DrPepperNo1/starter-hugo-academic/content/authors/admin/_index.md

 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "/#contact" for contact widget.
+widget: blank

+# This file represents a page section.
+headless: true

+# Order that this section appears on the page.
+weight: 1

+# Section title
+title: Hello

+# Section subtitle
+subtitle:

+# Section design
+design:
+  # Use a 1-column layout
+  columns: "1"
+  # Use a dark navy background with light text.
+  background:
+    color: 'navy'
+    text_color_light: true
 social:
   - icon: envelope
     icon_pack: fas